papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 ## Sidecar Matching Algorithm

-Our implementation uses a comprehensive four-phase matching algorithm with exclusion that processes all media files in an album together.
+Our implementation uses a comprehensive five-phase matching algorithm with exclusion that processes all media files in an album together.
 The algorithm extracts key components from sidecar filenames: base filename (e.g., "IMG_1234" from "IMG_1234.jpg.supplemental-metadata.json"), extension (e.g., "jpg" - may be truncated like "jp"), and numeric suffix (e.g., "(2)" - may be empty).

 ### Phase 1: Happy Path Matching